-From September 2020, we are transitioning over to a new phonics programme.
-Reception and Year One will be following Song of Sounds which is a systematic, synthetic phonics programme that teaches children to read and write by introducing children to the sounds that they can hear in words (phonemes) and their written equivalent (graphemes), children then learn to blend sounds together to read words and segment words in order to spell them.
+We follow Little Wandle which is a systematic, synthetic phonics programme approved by the Government that teaches children to read and write by introducing children to the sounds that they can hear in words (phonemes) and their written equivalent (graphemes), children then learn to blend sounds together to read words and segment words in order to spell them.

 Phonics Screening Check